Writing a Proposal

 Read the UW Oshkosh and UW System policies and information about your responsibilities as a primary investigator.
 Please see the Responsibilities & Compliance section for a complete list of the policies and procedures that you will need to adhere to throughout your project.

 For an outline and guide to writing your proposal, please download A Guide to Proposal Planning and Writing (pdf) and check out these Tips for Developing a Winning Proposal.
 You can find additional information about proposal writing in our Proposal Writing Resources.

 While writing your proposal, pay particular attention to the methodology and budget sections of your proposal.
 These are key areas that funding agencies look at in detail to evaluate your proposal.

 - For help with proposal development, please contact the director of the Office of Grants and Faculty Development at email@example.com or (920) 424-3215.

-- If you need assistance with proposal editing, contact at (920) 424-3215.
-Please contact Simone early to establish an appropriate editing schedule.
+- If you need assistance with proposal editing, call (920) 424-3215.
+Please contact us early to establish an appropriate editing schedule.

 - Information about budget development can be found in the Budget Development section of our website.
 If you need additional assistance with budget development, please contact Bob Roberts at firstname.lastname@example.org or (920) 424-3215.

 Computing and Space